Understanding the Legacy of Dr. King

 “We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.” ~ Martin Luther King, Jr., Letter from a Birmingham Jail

-Stephanie Knox Cubbon, our education director, interviews Dr. Clayborne Carson, professor of history and director of the Martin Luther King Research Institute at Stanford.
+Stephanie Knox Cubbon, our former education director, interviews Dr. Clayborne Carson, professor of history and director of the Martin Luther King Research Institute at Stanford.
 Dr. Carson answers some crowd-sourced questions about the legacy of Martin Luther King, Jr.

 The audio was recorded on location, in a garden in Palo Alto, CA. You will hear some of the normal sounds that one might while sitting outside, including blue jays, airplanes and a neighbor’s dog.